RiotGames/cinq-docs/source/local-development/local.rst

 How to use this script
 ----------------------

-1. Save ``https://raw.githubusercontent.com/RiotGames/cloud-inquisitor/master/packer/scripts/setup_localdev.sh`` to the host you want to use as the dev instance
+1. Clone Cloud inquisitor (``https://github.com/RiotGames/cloud-inquisitor.git``) to the host you want to use as the dev instance
-2. Go to the directory where the script is saved, ``chmod +x ./setup_localdev.sh`` then ``sudo ./setup_localdev.sh``
+2. Go to the directory and ``sudo make setup_localdev``.
+Do not run under ``root`` account.
 3. Wait till the script finishes
 4. Setup your AWS credentials (Optional.
 See section below)
-5. Run ``/proj/cinq-dev/bin/cloud-inquisitor runserver`` and save the admin credential in the output.
+5. Run ``/opt/cinq/cinq-venv/bin/cloud-inquisitor runserver`` and save the admin credential in the output.
 You will need this to login the user interface
 6. Now you have a working local dev instance for Cinq development.
-The project will be saved under ``/proj`` with its virtualenv located at ``/proj/cinq-dev``
+The project will be saved under ``/opt/cinq`` with its virtualenv located at ``/opt/cinq/cinq-venv``

 Set up your AWS credentials
 ---------------------------